Biting and teething during breastfeeding

 Soothe sore gums

-If teething is the culprit, try to give your baby relief before nursing sessions so that she is less tempted to use you as a teething ring.
+If teething is the culprit, try to give your baby relief before nursing sessions so that they are less tempted to use you as a teething ring.
 Offer a cold toy or frozen washcloth to chew.
 You can also massage baby’s gums with a clean finger.

 Focus on a good latch

 Go back to basics.
-Make sure your baby’s body is well supported, and that she is positioned close to your breast.
-Prompt baby to open her mouth wide before latching, and make sure your breast is drawn deep into her mouth.
+Make sure your baby’s body is well supported, and that your little one is positioned close to your breast.
+Prompt baby to open your little one’s mouth wide before latching, and make sure your breast is drawn deep into their mouth.
 If the latch feels shallow, unlatch your baby and try again.
 You can also try varying positions while feeding.

 And see Breastfeeding Basics 101: Learning an effective latch for even more tips.